edwardhuahan/edwardhuahan/README.md

 ### Hi there 👋

-I'm a computer science student at the University of Toronto and a Project Manager at UofT Blueprint.
+I'm a computer science student at the University of Toronto and a Project Manager (former dev) at UofT Blueprint.
 We're a team of students that help non-profits by developing free and open source solutions.

 ##### BIO